 Academic & Licensure Requirements

-- A baccalaureate degree with an upper-division major in nursing from a professionally accredited nursing program
+- A baccalaureate degree in nursing from a professionally accredited nursing program (CCNE, ACEN, CNEA).

-- A minimum grade point average of 3.0 on a 4.0 scale in the last 60 hours of coursework toward the undergraduate nursing degree
+- A minimum grade point average (GPA) of 3.0 on a 4-point scale in nursing and overall.
+Students below this level may apply for conditional admission.

 To complete the application process, please follow these steps:

 - Submit completed online application for graduate admission.

 - Submit official transcripts: How to send transcripts to Baker

 - Submit a current resume documenting work history, including levels of responsibility, areas of professional growth, and prior professional education experiences.

 - Submit a goal statement: a one- to two-page essay describing personal and professional goals, including how graduate nursing study at Baker University will enable achievement of these goals.

 - Provide link to reference form to two references from academia and/or profession or work.